MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/om-considerations.md

 title: Considerations for Operations Manager with Service Manager
 description: This article contains information to be aware of when you are combining Operations Manager and Service Manager.
 manager: carmonm
-ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft
 ms.author: banders
-ms.date: 08/03/2017
+ms.date: 01/23/2018
-ms.reviewer: na
-ms.suite: na
 ms.technology: service-manager
-ms.tgt_pltfrm: na
 ms.topic: article
-ms.assetid: ee5b265f-1ffa-416d-a038-db9d06efc942
 ---

-# Considerations for Operations Manager with System Center 2016 - Service Manager
+# Considerations for Operations Manager with System Center - Service Manager

 This topic contains information to be aware of when you are combining Operations Manager and Service Manager.